Car Insurance for Young Adults: How to Save on Coverage Ages 18-25

 When Staying on Parents' Policy Makes Financial Sense

 Remaining on your parents' insurance typically offers the most affordable option for drivers under 25.
-Staying on a family policy can save 16–33% compared to a standalone policy — with 18-year-olds saving as much as $2,414 annually by staying on a parent's plan.
-This arrangement works best when you live at home, are a full-time college student living on campus, drive a vehicle your parents own, or when your parents maintain a clean driving record.
+Adding a young driver to a family policy usually costs $1,000–$2,500 more per year — far less than the $3,000–$5,000+ a young adult would pay on their own policy at ages 18–22.
+This arrangement works best when you live at home, are a full-time college student living on campus, drive a vehicle your parents own, or when your parents maintain a clean driving record with multi-car and multi-policy discounts.

 Most insurers allow full-time college students to remain on family policies even while living away temporarily — provided the student doesn't have a vehicle registered in their name at school.
 For deeper guidance on this scenario, check out our guide on college student car insurance to understand your options.